niksingh0908/Netflix-SQL-Data-Analysis/README.md

 ORDER BY COUNT(*) DESC
 LIMIT 10;
 ```
+**Objective**: Identify the top 10 actors with the most appearances in Indian-produced movies.

 ## 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords.
 ```sql